qtrinh/qpipeline/ANNOTATE_VCF_WITH_VCF.md

-The following describe how to use **qpipeline** to annotate a VCF file with a VCF database file.
+The following sections describe how to use **qpipeline** to annotate a VCF file with a VCF database file.

 ## Create and index VCF database file